pkarsy/sshportfw/README.md

 ]
 ```

-The "Host" can be the hostname(or the IP) or a **Host entry inside ~/.ssh/config** This is much preferred as we can use many ssh options (user, port jumphost and others).
+The "Host" can be the hostname(or the IP) or a **Host entry inside ~/.ssh/config**  (this is the preferred approach as we will see)

-The program listens to "ListenAddr": "127.0.10.1:8080" etc. but does not try to connect to any SSH server until we point our browser to  "http://127.0.10.1:8080" .
+The program listens to "ListenAddr": "127.0.10.1:8080" etc. but does not try to connect to any SSH server until we point our browser to  "http://127.0.10.1:8080".
 Then sshportfw uses the ssh client to connect to router and forward the local data to 127.0.0.1:80 on the remote machine, The LuCi configuration page in this case.

 The browser may complain about "insecure connections".
 This is harmless (I am not a security expert, so no guarantees), and all traffic is tunneled via ssh and decrypted only at the remote host.
 To avoid true insecure connections (connections that transfer cleartext data via the network), the remote service must be blocked using the remote firewall and only be accessed via the remote "lo" interface

 The "forwardings.json" file is on purpose very simple and does not have any other functionality.
 All other options (for example Username Hostname) are ignored.
-For all other possibilities, the powerfull "~/.ssh/config" file can be used by creating a new "Host" entry.
+For all other possibilities, the powerful "~/.ssh/config" file can be used by creating a new "Host" entry.

 ### STEP 4: running the program